Libya rebel aide: Zawiya refinery not badly damaged

 He said the UAE and Qatar would play an important role in the overall reconstruction of Libya.

-Nayed is a member of the Libya Stabilization Team responsible for reconstruction efforts.
+Nayed is a member of the Libya Stabilisation Team responsible for reconstruction efforts.
 He said the team had already started operations in Libya, including Tripoli.

 (Reporting by Mahmoud Habboush; Editing by Mark Heinrich)